Friday, October 25, 2024

 If you search an accurate New Testament translation you just won't find 'repent of your/their sins' anywhere.

-Acts 2v38 and 3v19 have also been doctored by the NLT.
+Acts 2v383v19 and Acts 17v30 have also been doctored in this way by the NLT.
+'Of your sins' is an addition.

-At the end of Acts 3 is a verse which sums up the dynamic of salvation as it concerns our sins.
-The NLT is actually fine here.
+At the end of Acts 3 is a verse which accurately sums up the dynamic of salvation as it concerns our sins.

-In every instance I'm aware of, the New Testament sees the forgiveness of sins as a result of repentance.
-It's a by-product, an outcome, an inevitability!
+In every instance I'm aware of, when directed to unbelievers, the New Testament sees the forgiveness of sins as a result of repentance.
+It's a by-product, an outcome!
 There's no real sense we need to confront our sins and tackle them in some manner first.
 Yet a lot of our outreach is inclined to make people think they need to do this.
-It seems God's preferred emphasis is on the invitation to eternal life, and His desire to have us and include us, love us and know us as family members.
+I know one person who wrestled with her inability to sort her life out and it prevented her from thinking Christianity was for her.
+Iin outreach, believers often emphasise sin, and name individual sins, like adultery, theft or homosexuality.
+Well these things are sin, and they do need dealing with at some point if we want eternal life and not Hell.
+But it seems God's preferred emphasis is on the invitation to eternal life, and His desire to have us and include us as family members.

 The Greek word metanoeo is translated 'repent' in nearly all English versions in nearly all cases.